ember-learn/cli-guides/guides/advanced-use/index.md

 ## Linting

 A linter is a tool that checks to see if certain coding best practices are being followed, as well as checking for invalid syntax.
-By default, the CLI uses [eslint](https://eslint.org) plus some Ember-specific eslint plugins that help check for likely mistakes.
+By default, the CLI uses [ESLint](https://eslint.org) plus some Ember-specific ESLint plugins that help check for likely mistakes.

 To customize linting behavior, edit `.eslintrc.js`.
 An example configuration might be to enforce using semicolons, or change a rule violation to count as an "error" rather than a warning.